 Embedded Mental Health Counsellor

-The Department of Mathematical and Computational Sciences, in partnership with the UTM Health & Counselling Centre (HCC), is pleased to announce the introduction of on-location counselling for MCS students starting September 7, 2021.
-From September 2021 to September 12, 2022, Helen Leung was the MCS embedded mental health counsellor.
-Starting on September 13, 2022, Sofia Pelaez, will be the counsellor available in our department on Tuesdays.
+The Department of Mathematical and Computational Sciences (MCS), in partnership with the UTM Health & Counselling Centre (HCC), is pleased to announce the introduction of a dedicated counselling service for MCS students starting September 7, 2021.
+Starting in September 2022, Sofia Pelaez, will be the counsellor available for our department on Tuesdays.
+Sofia is available as of January 16, 2023.

-Counselling appointments can be scheduled directly with the HCC by calling (905) 828-5255 on Tuesdays and requesting the on-location counsellor for MCS.
-Appointments can take place in person in Deerfield Hall building, virtually or over the phone.
+Counselling appointments can be scheduled directly with the HCC by calling (905) 828-5255 on Tuesdays and requesting the embedded counsellor for MCS.
 Students may access either same day appointments or appointments that are scheduled in advance.
 Some issues that could be discussed in counselling include anxiety, stress, depression, body image, relationship issues and procrastination, among many others.

 UTM Mental Health Supports